KhartesViewer/khartes/README.md

 When you save your project, the new fragments
 (and your changes)
 will be saved along with the rest of the project;
-you will not need to re-import the fragment next time you load your project into khartes.
+you will not need to re-import the fragment the next time you load your project into khartes.
 And if you wish to use your mesh in another program, you can select the `File /Export file as mesh...` menu